gimseng/99-ML-Learning-Projects/README.md

 ## Recruiting core team

-For more experienced people or super-eager to help maintain this repo, please let me know and I can figure out how we could assemble a core team.
+For more experienced people or super-eager people, it will be helpful if you could join me in maintaining this repo.
+Please let me know and we can figure out how we could assemble a core team.
 Many thanks and hope that everyone will have a great learning experience !

 Goal: 99 Projects
-Current: 0 Projects
+Current: 1 Project

 ## Credit: